How to Pay Taxes on eBay and Craigslist Sales

 That’s it!
 Whatever payments you make in this way will count as a kind of “self-employed withholding” towards the total tax that you owe at the end of the year.

-Do not skip out on paying quarterly estimated tax, because you will have to pay interest on whatever you still owe to the IRS when tax day comes around.
+Do not skip out on paying quarterly estimated tax, because you will have to pay a penalty on whatever you still owe to the IRS when tax day comes around.

-This is all admittedly very confusing, especially if you’ve never had to deal with self-employed taxes of any kind.
-However, the point is this: you do owe taxes on all sales made through sites like eBay and Craigslist with the intention of profit.
+This is all admittedly confusing, especially if you’ve never had to deal with self-employed taxes of any kind.
+However, the point is this: you DO owe taxes on all sales made through sites like eBay and Craigslist with the intention of earning a profit.

 If this is too much for you to wrap your head around, don’t worry.
-You aren’t the only one who feels that way, which is why so many people defer their taxes to a Certified Public Accountant (CPA).
-When in doubt, do that.
+You aren’t the only one who feels that way, which is why so many people defer their tax preparation to a Certified Public Accountant (CPA).